On On_p: The algebraic closure of in

 \begin{proof} $2\Rightarrow 1$: trivial, as we can just take $n=u_i$ for each $u_i$ in turn.

-$1\Rightarrow 2$: let $f(x)\in\chi[x]$ be an irreducible polynomial of degree $n$.
-Let $F\subseteq\chi$ be a finite field containing all the coefficients of $f(x)$.
+$1\Rightarrow 2$: let $f(x)\in\chi[x]$ be a polynomial of degree $n$ that is irreducible over $F\subseteq\chi$, the finite field generated by its coefficients.
 Then all the roots of $f(x)$ are in the finite field of order $|F|^n$.
 But this field can be built up from $F$ using extensions of prime degree (i.e. of degree $u_i$ for some $i$), and by assumption, the fields resulting from each extension will be contained in $\chi$.
 So the roots of $f(x)$ will be in $\chi$. \end{proof}

 Essentially, this proves parts 1 through 3 of Theorem \ref{closureofp}.
 Below the first transcendental, the first fields will define quadratic extensions of themselves.
 If $\phi$ is a field, and the next field $\widetilde{\phi}$ is a quadratic extension, then we have seen that $\widetilde{\phi}=[\phi^2]$.
 So the first fields are $p$, $[p^2]$, $[p^4]$, and so on.
-The supremum of these fields ($[p^\omega]=\omega$) is quadratically closed, and the subsequent fields $[\omega^3]$, $[\omega^9]$, etc. will each be cubic extensions of the previous field.
-Once we have a cubically closed field, then come the quintic extensions, then the septic extensions, and so on.
+The supremum of these fields ($[p^\omega]=\omega$) is quadratically closed, since it contains fields of order $[p^{2^n}]$ for all $n$.
+The subsequent fields $[\omega^3]$, $[\omega^9]$, etc. will each be cubic extensions of the previous field; there will be no need for further quadratic extensions, since these fields will still contain fields of order $[p^{2^n}]$ for all $n$.
+Once we have a cubically closed field, then come the quintic extensions (with no need for more cubic extensions), and so on.
 And the supremum of all these fields is the first transcendental, $[\omega^{\omega^\omega}]$.

 To prove the next parts of Theorem \ref{closureofp}, we will introduce some notation from \cite{Lenstra2}.
 For $\alpha\in[\omega^{\omega^\omega}]$, we will let $d(\alpha)$ be the degree of the minimal polynomial of $\alpha$ over the field $p$.
 (So, the smallest field containing $\alpha$ has order $[p^{d(\alpha)}]$.)
-Also, if $\alpha\ne 0$, we will let $ord(\alpha)$ be the multiplicative order of $\alpha$: i.e. the smallest $n\in\NN$ where $\alpha^n=1$.
+Also, if $\alpha\ne 0$, we will let $\text{ord}(\alpha)$ be the multiplicative order of $\alpha$: i.e. the smallest $n\in\NN$ where $\alpha^n=1$.

-\begin{lemma} For every nonzero $\alpha\in[\omega^{\omega^\omega}]$, $d(\alpha)$ is the smallest $m\in\NN$ where $ord(\alpha)$ divides $[p^m-1]$. \end{lemma}
+\begin{lemma} For every nonzero $\alpha\in[\omega^{\omega^\omega}]$, $d(\alpha)$ is the smallest $n\in\NN$ where $\text{ord}(\alpha)$ divides $[p^n-1]$. \end{lemma}